Standard enterprise governance guide

 - Consistent nomenclature should be applied at each level of this grouping hierarchy.

 - Resource groups should be deployed in a manner that considers its contents lifecycle: everything that is developed together, is managed together, and retires together goes together.
-For more information about resource group best practices, see here.
+For more information about resource group best practices, see the resource consistency decision guide.

 - Region selection is incredibly important and must be considered so that networking, monitoring, auditing can be in place for failover/failback as well as confirmation that needed SKUs are available in the preferred regions.